T R I P T I

 Her words stung more than they should have.
 I turned toward her.

-"Unki meeting thi, Maa ji" I said softly, keeping my eyes lowered.
+"Unki meeting thi, Maa ji" I said softly.

 (He had a meeting, Maa ji)

-She stepped closer, her tone laced with disapproval.
-"Phir bhi dhyaan nahi rakh sakti?
-Jaldi uth jaya karo."
+She stepped closer, "Phir bhi dhyaan nahi rakh sakti?
+Jaldi uth jaya karo"

 (Still, can't you take care of him?
 Try to wake up earlier.)

-I pressed my lips together, nodding faintly.
+I pressed my lips together and nodded.
 She didn't wait for a reply, just turned and walked to her room.

 Sitting down on the edge of the bed, I stared up at the ceiling blankly.
 The fan hummed softly above, the same sound that used to fill our room when laughter did too.

-My mind wandered back, to the days when mornings meant his teasing, hurried breakfasts, shared cups of chai, and stolen kisses before he left for work.
+My mind wandered back, to the days when mornings meant his teasing, hurried breakfasts, shared cups of chai and stolen kisses before he leaves for work.

-Now, all that was left were empty plates, unfinished conversations, and the quiet ache of a love that had once been everything.
+Now, all that was left were empty plates, unfinished conversations and the quiet ache of a love that once was everything.

 __________________